nerdschoolbergen/react/exercise-4/README.md

 export default store;
 ```

-> Feel free to explore Redux more (such as its various middleware), but Unfortunately we don't have time to explain the details at this time.
+> :bulb: Feel free to explore Redux more (such as its various middleware), but unfortunately we don't have time to explain the details at this time.
 For now, just know that this is where we create the Redux store and all Redux-related infrastructure.

 :pencil2: Create the new file `rootReducer.js` and enter the following content: